brauger/rock-paper-scissors-exercise/README.md

 python game.py
 ```

-##### You will then be able to run the Rock, Paper, Scissors program by following the simple set of instructions to follow.
+##### You will then be able to run the Rock, Paper, Scissors program by following the simple set of instructions.

 ##### There are no bugs in the program as of 07/13/2022.

+## Have fun!